 No, students are expected to remain on campus and participate for the duration of the 4-week on campus program.
 Students who arrive late may lose their admissions offer without a tuition refund.

 You will get a detailed list of recommended items to bring in the Participants’ Handbook.

 If you have no experience in programming, it is recommended that you start learning the basic syntax of python, perhaps by completing the free intro python course at Codecademy: https://www.codecademy.com/learn/learn-python .

 You might also start reading intro college-level books on Astronomy, such as the OpenStax textbook: https://openstax.org/details/books/astronomy/ , especially the sections on observational astronomy, stellar evolution, and supernovae.
 A more detailed list of optional preparatory reading for your specific program will be sent to you along with the Participants’ Handbook.

 You tuition deposit and final balance should be sent to:

 P.O.
 Box 208101

 c/o Yale University Department of Astronomy

 New Haven, CT 06511

-No; there is no connection between admission to YSPA and undergraduate admissions at Yale.
-That said, a summer on campus is a great opportunity to see if Yale is a good fit for you, and glowing letters of recommendation from YSPA faculty can’t hurt your chances for admission to Yale or any other college!
+There is no connection between admission to YSPA and undergraduate admissions at Yale.
+That said, many YSPA alumni have been admitted to and matriculated at Yale.
+A summer on campus is a great opportunity to see if Yale is a good fit for you, and glowing letters of recommendation from YSPA faculty can’t hurt your chances for admission to Yale or any other college!